pranavjjw/Wavelamp/README.md

   Music Reactive lamp with individually addressable pixel rings.

-  This is the main frame code.
   Functions for different light movements and colors have been pre-programmed.
 Full list of functions() can be found in the readme file located in the git repository.
   You can create your own light designs by tweaking functions.
 Replace the '0' with 'val' to turn on a particular LED and vice-a-versa.

   Adjust the int time variable to set the speed of light motion.
 By default it is set to 40 milliseconds.

-  NOTE: This is not the full code.
-Please download the wavelamp.ino file for code with all inbuilt functions.

   ***********************************************************************************
   Arduino Library for WaveLamp is under-development and will be released soon.
 This